mantishub/mantishub-docs/mantistouch.rst

 - Open the standard Android browser (not chrome, it is called 'Internet').
 - Go to https://foo.mantishub.com/m/
-- Click Menu, then 'Add Shortcut to Homepage'
+- Click Menu, then 'Add Shortcut to Homepage' and name it "MantisHub".